-The rights, privileges, restrictions and conditions attaching to the Preferred Shares as a class may be repealed, altered, modified, amended or amplified or otherwise varied only with the sanction of the holders of the Preferred Shares given in such manner as may then be required by law, subject to a minimum requirement that such approval be given by resolution in writing executed by all holders of Preferred Shares entitled to vote on that resolution or passed by the affirmative vote of at least 662/3 percent of the votes cast at a meeting of holders of Preferred Shares duly called for such purpose.
+The rights, privileges, restrictions and conditions attaching to the Preferred Shares as a class may be repealed, altered, modified, amended or amplified or otherwise varied only with the sanction of the holders of the Preferred Shares given in such manner as may then be required by law, subject to a minimum requirement that such approval be given by resolution in writing executed by all holders of Preferred Shares entitled to vote on that resolution or passed by the affirmative vote of at least 66% percent of the votes cast at a meeting of holders of Preferred Shares duly called for such purpose.

-For the specific rights, privileges, restrictions, and conditions attaching to the currently issued and, as applicable, outstanding: (i) Series A Shares and the Series B Shares, reference should be made to the prospectus supplement of AltaGas dated August 11, 2010; (ii) Series E Shares and Series F Shares, reference should be made to the prospectus supplement of AltaGas dated December 6, 2013; (iii) Series G Shares and Series H Shares, reference should be made to the prospectus supplement of AltaGas dated June 25, 2014; (iv) Series 2022-A Shares, reference should be made to the prospectus supplement of AltaGas dated January 5, 2022; and (v) Series 2022-B Shares, reference should be made to the prospectus supplement of AltaGas dated August 4, 2022.
-The articles of the corporation and each of the prospectus supplements described herein have been filed with, and may be retrieved from, SEDAR at www.sedar.com.
+For the specific rights, privileges, restrictions, and conditions attaching to the currently issued and, as applicable, outstanding: (i) Series A Shares and the Series B Shares, reference should be made to the prospectus supplement of AltaGas dated August 11, 2010; (ii) Series F Shares, reference should be made to the prospectus supplement of AltaGas dated December 6, 2013; (iii) Series G Shares and Series H Shares, reference should be made to the prospectus supplement of AltaGas dated June 25, 2014; (iv) Series 2022-A Shares, reference should be made to the prospectus supplement of AltaGas dated January 5, 2022; (v) Series 2022-B Shares, reference should be made to the prospectus supplement of AltaGas dated August 4, 2022; and (vi) Series 2023-A Shares, reference should be made to the prospectus supplement of AltaGas dated March 31, 2023.
+The articles of the corporation and each of the prospectus supplements described herein have been filed with, and may be retrieved from, SEDAR+ at www.sedarplus.ca.